watsonwork/watsonwork-developer-docs/guides/V1_PreparingYourApp.md

 For example, let’s say you create an App that integrates a CRM tool with Watson Work Services and every time a user creates a new sales opportunity in the CRM tool, it gets posted into a space in Watson Workspace.
 The message would show that a user initiated this action yet the message would have been posted via the app.

-When an App entity is added to a space, it is authorized to act in the scope of the space - same as if a person was added to a space.
-This means that apps which act as the App entity only have access to the spaces they’ve been added to (authorized for).
+When an App Entity is added to a space, it is authorized to act in the scope of the space - same as if a person was added to a space.
+This means that apps which act as the App Entity only have access to the spaces they’ve been added to (authorized for).

-However, when an App entity is acting on behalf of a user, then the App Entity is a proxy, authorized to act in the scopes in which the user has authorization.
+However, when an App Entity is acting on behalf of a user, then the App Entity is a proxy, authorized to act in the scopes in which the user has authorization.
 If the app has been designed to post messages to a space, and is authorized by the user, then it will be able to post to any space in which the user is authorized.

 ## Calling Watson Work Services as an App Entity